Message from Dean Mark Richardson

 Academic medicine is at a cross-road; while there are many challenges before us, there are an equal number of new opportunities.
 One of those opportunities is a reconsideration of our M.D. curriculum to ensure it matches the external evolution and is structured to produce graduates who will lead a transformation of our state and nation's health care systems.

-In response, the OHSU School of Medicine is embarking on an exciting initiative to transform our Undergraduate Medical Education (UME) curriculum, while retaining the best of its current design.
+In response, the OHSU School of Medicine is transforming our Undergraduate Medical Education (UME) curriculum, while retaining the best of its current design.
 Broadly, our goals are to prepare health care professionals for the changing health care delivery and discovery environments, and to do so in ways that continue placing emphasis on self-directed and also include life-long and interprofessional education.
 Equally important, our learning environment can – must – evolve to embrace the abilities and preferences of contemporary students through the creative use of technology and by seizing the educational opportunities newly opened up by this technology.

-Some of you have asked me if this transformation initiative is spurred by the move to the Collaborative Life Sciences Building in 2014.
+Some of you have asked me if this transformation initiative is spurred by the move to the Collaborative Life Sciences Building.
 The short answer is no – our move to the new building does not mandate curriculum transformation.
 However, the move does provide a natural opportunity to evolve in this important area, and lends momentum.

 I am excited about this initiative and our success depends on the full involvement of our faculty and students in this initiative.
 Curriculum transformation also presents a good opportunity to connect with our alumni and other partners, including clerkship sites and health systems for example, as well as our many OHSU partners, to bring multiple perspectives into our planning process.

-This is only the very beginning of a process that will involve many people and take several years – and one that can have a constructive effect on much of what we do in the School of Medicine.
+This process will involve many people and take several years – and be one that can have a constructive effect on much of what we do in the School of Medicine.
 Just as we now look back on 1994 as a pivotal moment in our M.D. program, 20 or 30 years from now, this will also be seen as a moment when we focused our commitment and knowledge on the future and once again took a leadership role in education and, by extension, met the health care needs of Oregonians.

 For those of you on campus, we've set up an internal news site to share information and gather input about our education mission generally, and about this initiative, specifically.
-More information will be forthcoming for all our audiences in the coming weeks and months.
 I welcome your thoughts on this topic.

 Mark Richardson, M.D., MBA